rocky-linux/documentation/en/rocky/8/admin_guide/06-users.md

 Each user has a primary group and can be invited into one or more secondary groups.
 Groups and users are managed by their unique numerical identifiers `GID` and `UID`.
 Account and group declaration files are located in `/etc`.
 * `UID`: _User IDentifier_.
 Unique user ID.
 * `GID`: _Group IDentifier_.
 Unique group identifier.

 > :fire: **DANGER:**
-It is recommended to use the administration commands instead of manually editing the files.
+You should always use the administration commands instead of manually editing the files.
 ## Group management

 Modified files, added lines: